xuankimtran/docs-1/pages/katalon-analytics/docs/kt_run_parallel_agent.md

 ### Update existing Test Run List

-If you have previously scheduled Test Runs in a sequential mode, you can also update your existing Test Run List to parallel executions.
+If you have previously scheduled Test Runs in sequential mode, you can also update your existing Test Run List so that it can be executed in parallel.

 Follow these steps: